mastercomfig/hud-db/README.md

 ## How to use

-Add your HUD to this repository with a pull request (PR), and it will be synced to comfig web.
+Fork this repo, and add your HUD to this repository with a pull request (PR), and it will be synced to comfig web.

 You can make subsequent PRs to update your HUD to a new version.